ttcpavle/Raytracer-in-c/README.md

 - windows.h for GUI (im not too familiar with this library)
 - maybe rewrite everything in OpenGL
 - fix multithreading for linux
+- Bounding Volume Hierarchy
+- Anti-aliaising

 ## How does it work?
 Here is a very quick explaination on how this c program outputs ray traced image:

+The idea is that calculating all lights in scene only for some of it to hit the camera is way too much computationally expensive, so we actually fire rays from camera which is the reverse approach.
 1. For each pixel in the image (represented as a matrix of color values, e.g., `{255, 255, 255}` for white), a ray is casted into the scene containing objects (for now 1 object).
 2. The ray is a 3D vector originating from the camera origin and extending toward a potential hit point on an object.
 3. The program checks for collisions with each object in the scene and each triangle that makes up the object.